 An opportunity for improvement is a statement made by the auditor during an assessment, which refers to a weakness or potential deficiency in a management system which if not improved, may lead to nonconformity in the future.

 So, how did we do?
-Well, I’m pleased to say that we concluded our May 2019 audit with zero majors, one less minor nonconformity and five less opportunities for improvement than the previous year’s assessment.
+Well, I’m pleased to say that we concluded our May 2019 audit with zero majors, one less minor nonconformity and five fewer opportunities for improvement than the previous year’s assessment.

 It’s fair to say that I had to get to grips with Wirehive in such a short amount of time.
 Although this was a task of its own, it gave me the opportunity to work closely with my new colleagues to ensure that I had all the information I needed for a successful audit.
 The people at Wirehive are committed to their jobs and inherently security conscious, making this challenge and my job that much easier.